Menu icon

 The charging speed of your electric vehicle depends on two essential factors:

-- The power that the charging point can supply
+• The power that the charging point can supply

-- The capacity of your vehicle to receive and accept this power
+• The capacity of your vehicle to receive and accept this power

 There are generally four main categories of charging:

-<b>Slow charging</b> (3.7 kW) - AC alternating current
+Slow charging (3.7 kW) - AC alternating current

-- Small vehicles (Citroën Ami, Renault Twizy).
+• Small vehicles (Citroën Ami, Renault Twizy).

-- Users with few daily kilometres
+• Users with few daily kilometres

-- Top-up or night-time recharging
+• Top-up or night-time charging

-Accelerated charging (from 3.7 kW to 22 kW) - AC alternating current
+Accelerated charging (from 7 kW to 22 kW) - AC alternating current

 It corresponds to the use of wallboxes (wall-mounted charging points).
 This mode is the most common in private, public and business car parks, such as those operated by INDIGO.
+Charging time: 3 to 6 hours depending on the battery.
+Benefits:

-Compatible with the majority of electric vehicles
+• Compatible with the majority of electric vehicles

 Fast charging (from 50 kW) - DC direct current

 This charge uses direct current (DC) to supply the battery directly, allowing 80% of capacity to be recharged in 30 to 60 minutes.
+It requires specific charging points, often installed on major roads and supermarket car parks.

 Ultra-fast charging (350 kW and more) - DC direct current

+This is designed for the latest vehicles equipped with high-capacity batteries (Tesla Model Y, Hyundai Ioniq 5, Kia EV6, Renault Megane etc.).
 These charging points allow you to recover 300 km of autonomy in less than 15 minutes.
 They are available on motorways or in strategic places in big cities.
 There are a growing number of motorway charging stations with 5 to 30 charging points to meet demand.
+Note that the maximum power your vehicle can accept determines the actual charging speed, regardless of the type of station used.

 The diversity of vehicles and infrastructures has led to a proliferation of connector standards.
 Knowing the main ones is essential to ensure compatibility between your vehicle and the available charging points.